 Many accessible books on writing (and specifically scientific writing) are available to instructors and students (Alley, 2008; Booth et al., 2016; Greene, 2010; Green and Lawlor, 2017).
-Moreover, students have access to online resources for writing (e.g. University of Richmond's Writer's Web or The Purdue OWL).
+Moreover, students have access to online resources for writing (e.g. University of Richmond's Writer's Web, The Purdue OWL, Trent University, etc.).
 However, strong reasoning is necessary for effective scientific communication.
 In my estimation, few textbooks or online sources sufficiently address how structured reasoning is essential for effective scientific writing (exceptions include Moriarty, 2007).
 As far as I can determine, students do not have sufficient access to textbooks or online resources that use reasoning to improve writing (and vice versa).

 The process of creating frameworks can improve understanding and communication.

 Over the course of their academic careers, students are encouraged to use many frameworks to help understand different subjects.
 However, using insufficiently-explained rules and frameworks can turn writing into a process of imitation rather than of understanding and creation (Warner, 2018).
 In my experience, students greatly benefit from creating their own frameworks.
 The process of creation helps students understand the connections among concepts and information.
 I find that students are also more invested in frameworks that they create (compared to frameworks that they are given), making it more likely that they will use the frameworks in the future.
 Therefore, the process of creating conceptual and graphical reasoned frameworks is an important part of the Reasoned Writing approach.

 Several barriers may hamper the use of reasoning and writing in science courses.